emacstheviking/Emysql/README.md

 [Emysql][1] is a cleaner rewrite of [erlang-mysql-driver][2], see [History][].
 This fork is a direct continuation of the original [emysql][1] with [fixes][], [updates][], more [documentation][docs] and [samples][Samples].

-**This is the master branch.
+**This is NOT THE MASTER.
+It has been modified so that all record definitions are prefixed with the string "emysql_" to prevent name clashes.
 Should you run into problems, please report them and try if they go away by checking out the 'stable' branch.
 Thank you.**

 <hr/>